ValkoDevs/valko-ui/.changeset/famous-doors-pull.md

 ## Valko-UI Docs

-- Updated Nuxt dependency to v4.
+- Migrate to Nuxt v4 with new `app/` directory structure.